- Beauty Glossary

 Eucalyptus oil is a refreshing and wholesome ingredient that features heavily in bath and body products due to its uplifting and stimulating scent.

-Now, the skin care industry are utilising this prized oil to help repair, calm and nourish certain skin types.
+Now, the skin care industry are utilizing this prized oil to help repair, calm and nourish certain skin types.
 Discover how you can use eucalyptus oil for your skin with our handy glossary guide.

 Eve Lom Cleanser